zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 integrator to implement power management support that can take full advantage of the power saving features of SOCs.

-Terminology
-***********

-:dfn:`SOC interface`
-   This is a general term for the components that have knowledge of the SOC and provide interfaces to the hardware features.
-It will abstract the SOC specific implementations to the applications and the OS.

-:dfn:`Idle Thread`
-   A system thread that runs when there are no other threads ready to run.

-:dfn:`Power gating`
-   Power gating reduces power consumption by shutting off current to blocks of the integrated circuit that are not in use.

-:dfn:`Power State`
-   SOC Power State describes processor and device power states implemented at the SOC level.
-Power states are represented by :c:enum:`pm_state` and each one has a different meaning.

-:dfn:`Device Runtime Power Management`
-   Device Runtime Power Management (PM) refers the capability of devices be able of saving energy independently of the the system.
-Devices will keep reference of their usage and will automatically be suspended or resumed.
-This feature is enabled via the ::kconfig:`CONFIG_PM_DEVICE_RUNTIME` Kconfig option.

 Overview
 ********